 Thomas Edison's Laboratory and Estate

-Come visit Thomas A. Edison's Laboratory Complex.
-Explore 20,000 square feet of additional exhibit space, including two floors of the main laboratory building, which were previously closed to the public.
+More than half of the 1,000-plus patents received by Thomas Edison were developed in West Orange in his laboratory.
+Today, you can visit Thomas A. Edison's Laboratory Complex and take a self-guided tour of to explore 20,000 square feet of exhibit space, including two floors of the main laboratory building, which were previously closed to the public.

-Visitors must stop at the visitor center at the Laboratory Complex (211 Main St.) to get a vehicle pass for Glenmont.
-Glenmont is open Friday, Saturday and Sunday with tours beginning at noon.
+Visitors must stop at the visitor center at the Laboratory Complex to get a vehicle pass for Glenmont.
+Glenmont is open Friday through Sunday with tours beginning at noon.

 Ranger-led programs run at the Laboratory Complex daily.
 Look for posted times in the visitor center.
 These programs include a phonograph demonstration, a tour of the chemistry building and a talk and closer look at the Black Maria, Edison's movie studio.